This course will be taught remotely in real-time. Details here.

 Professional development for decision-makers—including administrators, directors, board and committee members, and faculty chairs—working in Waldorf schools or other workplace settings.

 Are you consciously or unconsciously shaping your organizational and leadership culture?
-And do you have the skills necessary to recognize problems that might exist or arise within your workplace, help your leadership team prioritize these issues, and equip them (and yourself) with the tools to solve them?
+And do you have the skills necessary to recognize problems that might exist or arise within your workplace, help your leadership team prioritize these issues, and equip them (and yourself) with the tools to address them?

 In this highly-useful course, our focus is on the practical work of being a leader and decision-maker.
 Through a process imbued with the anthroposophical understanding of the human being, and successfully applied in organizations from multi-million dollar nationals to Waldorf schools, Collaborative Leadership will help you learn how to improve your effectiveness as a member of your leadership team.

 Each participant is asked to bring their own organizational question, project, or challenge.
 Using your real-life cases, we will apply these four core models for collaborative leadership:

 - Three main leadership tasks: Maintaining and creating identity / Creating space for healthy, stable relationships / Assuring professional results

 - Diagnostic and planning tools: How to look at an organization as a whole and understand the dynamics of intersecting segments

 - How to create processes toward healthy decision-making

 Your course takeaway will be an individualized action plan for the question, project, or challenge you have brought with you, along with an understanding of the necessary skill set with which to execute it.